sahil0412/Machine-Learning-Practical-01-Boston_Price-Predition/README.md

 a.
 GridSearchCV<br>
 b.
 RandomizedSearchCV<br>

-Main parameters used by RandomForest Algorithm are :-
+Main parameters used by Linear Regression Algorithm are :-

 a. alpha ---> Alpha is a positive constant that multiplies the regularization terms.
 It controls the overall strength of regularization applied to the model.
 b. l1_ratio ---> l1_ratio is the mixing parameter that controls the balance between L1 (Lasso) and L2 (Ridge) penalties in Elastic Net regularization.